devedse/DeveSolToSharp/README.md

 # DeveSolToSharp
-With this tool you can create C# files based on the .ABI of solidity files.
+With this tool you can create C# files (for Nethereum) based on the .ABI of solidity files.
+These files can then be used to easily interact with Smart Contracts deployed to the Blockchain.

 Install the tool by running:
 `dotnet tool install -g DeveSolToSharp`